Windfisch/rust-assert-no-alloc/README.md

 static A: AllocDisabler = AllocDisabler;
 ```

-Second, wrap code sections that may not allocate like this:
+Third, wrap code sections that may not allocate like this:

 ```rust
 assert_no_alloc(|| {
 	println!("This code can not allocate.");
 });
 ```

-See [examples/main.rs](examples/main.rs) for an example.

 Advanced use
 ------------